flrgh/mailqparser/README.md

 * Use the ```-v``` flag to invert the match
 * By default we'll match either the sender or recipient(s).
 Specify either to or from with the ```-m <fieldname>``` if you want to restrict this.

+* Use the -t/--time arguments to filter based on message age

 ```
 $ mailqparser --help